Someone has done something sexual to you that you did not want.

 - making you look at someone else doing sexual acts

-- sending intimate photos or videos (such as nudes) of you to others or posting them online without your permission
+- sending intimate photos or videos (such as nudes) of you to others or posting them online without your permission, including images that have been altered through technology

 - sending menacing, harassing or offensive messages that are sexual in nature.